 For more information, see Creating Property Sources.

-TopologySources enable LogicMonitor's topology mapping capabilities.
-Pre-built by LogicMonitor, TopologySources leverage layer 2 discovery protocols (i.e. LLDP and CDP) to gather information that is used to define logical relationships among the many monitored devices in your network.
+TopologySources enable LogicMonitor’s topology mapping capabilities.
+Pre-built by LogicMonitor, TopologySources leverage layer 2 discovery protocols (such as LLDP and CDP) to gather information that is used to define logical relationships among the many monitored devices in your network.